 Landscape architects are in a unique position to bring design intelligence to a host of development issues that require an appreciation of ecological, social, technical, and economic factors.
 The speaker series and workshops will provide practitioners and allied professionals an opportunity to learn, collaborate, and explore real-life solutions to landscape and planning issues.

-The organizing committee is excited to launch the 2017 IFLA APR Congress and its theme of “Blue, Green, and Culture” that will be held in Bangkok, Thailand this year.
-We are now calling for abstracts in two categories: Papers and Ideas.
+The organizing committee is excited to launch the 2017 IFLA APR Congress and its theme of “Blue, Green,

 Design is an act of integration.
 This idea has been a personal pursuit of mine with each new landscape presenting itself as a canvas to explore this idea.
 As the Chairperson for the 2017 IFLA APR Regional Congress, it is an honour to invite speakers and delegates from around the world to share their ideas about landscape architecture, urbanism, and art and design in the contemporary world.
 Landscape Architects are, in my opinion, an indispensable profession that is able to research, contemplate, and posit new approaches to global warming, loss of biodiversity, liveable cities, rural welfare, and related issues facing blue, green, and cultural landscapes across Asia Pacific and the world.